 At any time, you can change the funds that your current savings and/or any future contributions are invested in.
-You can do this online or by completing an investment switch form available at www.booster.co.nz or by contacting us.
+You can do this online or by completing an investment switch form available through the mybooster portal or by contacting us.
 Remember that you can invest in up to five funds as long as you invest at least 10% of your savings in each fund and total 100% across all funds.

 This Product Disclosure Statement provides information on the Booster KiwiSaver Socially Responsible Investment Funds.
-There are additional funds you can invest in which are not covered in this document.
-You can learn about them in the following Product Disclosure Statements available at www.booster.co.nz, via the member portal or by contacting us, or from your financial adviser:
+There are additional funds that you can invest in which are not covered in this document.
+You can learn about them in the following Product Disclosure Statements available at www.booster.co.nz or by contacting us, or from your financial adviser:

-- Booster KiwiSaver Scheme Multi-sector Funds options; - Booster KiwiSaver Scheme Single-sector and Specialty Funds options; and - Booster KiwiSaver Scheme Asset Class Funds options.
+- Booster KiwiSaver Scheme Multi-sector Fund options; - Booster KiwiSaver Scheme Single-sector and Specialty Funds options; and - Booster KiwiSaver Scheme Asset Class Fund options.